 Universal Credit for self-employed and coronavirus

-If you are feeling well but your work has dried up and you’re waiting for the self-employment income support grant you (and your partner or spouse if you live as a couple) have savings of less than £16,000 you might be able to claim Universal Credit until the self-employment income support scheme starts.
+If you (and your partner if you live as a couple) have savings of less than £16,000, then you might be able to claim Universal Credit.

-You may be able to claim elements for other costs, such as housing, caring responsibilities or bringing up children.
+You might be able to claim elements for other costs, such as housing, caring responsibilities or bringing up children.

 Applying for Universal Credit

-If you’ve used your Government Gateway account in the last year, for example to file a Self Assessment tax return, this can be used to prove your identity.
+If you’ve used your Government Gateway or Verify account in the last year, for example to file a Self-Assessment tax return, you can use it to prove your identity.

-If you stop claiming Universal Credit before the advance payment is repaid, you will have to agree a repayment plan with the Department for Work and Pensions (DWP).
+If you stop claiming Universal Credit before you have repaid the advance payment, you will have to agree a repayment plan with the Department for Work and Pensions (DWP).